beingflo/gravity/README.md

 ```

 ### Control
-Click and drag the mouse to view around, use your mousewheel to zoom in and out.
+Click and drag the mouse to look around, use your mousewheel to zoom in and out.

 Press ```f``` to toggle following the particle that is most central to your viewpoint right now.
 ![screenshot](assets/follow.png)